 The purpose of the 6-day Teacher Training is to establish a basic level of training and proficiency sufficient to begin offering the program to the general public.
-To receive MSC Trained Teacher status, graduates of the Teacher Training are also expected to receive consultation while teaching at least one 8-week MSC program, either by co-facilitating with a certified MSC teacher or through online group consultation offered through the Center for MSC.
+To receive MSC Trained Teacher status, graduates of the Teacher Training are also expected to receive consultation while teaching at least one 8-week MSC program through online group consultation offered through the Center for MSC.
 All Trained Teachers are eligible to be listed on the Center for MSC website in a Directory of Trained Teachers.

 Trained Teacher status is a key step toward Certification.
 Certification is a process of ensuring that an individual has achieved full competency through experience, training and supervision over a period of time and practice.
 The UC San Diego Center for Mindfulness offers certification in conjunction with the Center for Mindful Self-Compassion.
 Please see our MSC Certification Pathway if you have further questions about Certification.

 MSC Teacher Training programs are sponsored by the Center for Mindful Self-Compassion (www.CenterForMSC.org).